damondriscoll/r-manga-organizer/README.md

 $ pip install pandas
 ```

-Then just run the script and type the title exactly as it's written in the threads.
+Then just run the script and type the title exactly as it's written on Reddit.